Grena30/YouTube-Downloader/README.md

 # YouTube video downloader

 Python script for downloading YouTube videos, playlists and entire channels using the library [pytubefix](https://github.com/JuanBindez/pytubefix).
-Without [ffmpeg](https://github.com/FFmpeg/FFmpeg) the maximum resolution for videos seems to be around 360p.
+Without [ffmpeg](https://github.com/FFmpeg/FFmpeg) the maximum resolution for videos seems to be around 360p and the process is faster.

 ## Installation

 - Clone the repository.
+- Install ffmpeg (Optional)
 - Install dependencies `pip install pytubefix`.

 ## Usage